Vermont Water Quality at a Glance

 PFAS “Forever Chemicals”

-Source: Historic manufacturing at Saint-Gobain’s ChemFab facility (1970-2002), firefighting foam use at airports and military installations, landfills, and consumer products throughout Vermont
+Source: Historic manufacturing at Saint-Gobain’s ChemFab facility in North Bennington (1970–2002), firefighting foam (AFFF) use at Burlington International Airport and other sites, landfill leachate, and consumer products throughout Vermont

-Source: Agricultural runoff from farms, urban stormwater, aging wastewater treatment facilities, and development activities throughout Vermont’s watersheds, particularly affecting Lake Champlain
+Source: Agricultural runoff from farms, urban stormwater, aging wastewater treatment facilities, and development activities throughout Vermont’s watersheds, particularly affecting Lake Champlain.
+PFAS have also been detected in both Lake Memphremagog and the Winooski River, adding a new dimension to surface water contamination concerns.

-Health Effects: Promotes harmful cyanobacteria blooms that can produce toxins causing liver damage, gastrointestinal illness, and potential neurological effects from contaminated water exposure
+Health Effects: Phosphorus promotes harmful cyanobacteria blooms that can produce toxins causing liver damage, gastrointestinal illness, and potential neurological effects from contaminated water exposure.
+PFAS in surface waters can bioaccumulate in fish consumed by local residents.

-Current Status: Vermont has achieved 20% of Lake Champlain’s phosphorus reduction goals through $420 million in clean water investments, with ongoing agricultural conservation programs Regulatory Response: Comprehensive Clean Water Act implementation with total maximum daily load requirements and agricultural practice regulations
+Current Status: Vermont has achieved 20% of Lake Champlain’s phosphorus reduction goals through $420 million in clean water investments.
+PFAS detected in Lake Memphremagog prompted DEC to initiate extensive new monitoring.
+Act 131 (January 2026) restricts additional PFAS-containing products to reduce future inputs to watersheds.
+Regulatory Response: Comprehensive Clean Water Act implementation with total maximum daily load requirements and updated agricultural practice regulations.
+Follow our water alert news for the latest advisories.

 Please read – our information